Wolmer's Schools: Curriculum

-At the secondary-school level, Wolmer's Schools follow the traditional English grammar-school model used throughout the British West Indies, which incorporates the optional year 12 and 13, collectively known as Sixth Form.
-The first year of secondary school is regarded as first form, or year seven, and the subsequent year groups are numbered in increasing order up to sixth form.
-The school offers a wide range of CSEC and CAPE subjects done at the fifth- and sixth-form levels respectively.
-It has been known for being the only all-boys school in Jamaica to be ranked in the top ten high schools on the island; the girls' school is also ranked in the top ten high schools on the island.
-The high schools have been known to perform well in the sciences.
+Wolmer’s Boys’ and Girls’ Schools follow the traditional English grammar-school model used throughout the British West Indies, which incorporates the optional year 12 and 13, collectively known as Sixth Form.
+The first year of secondary school is regarded as first form, or grade seven, and subsequent year groups are numbered in ascending order up to sixth form, or grade twelve and grade thirteen.
+Students are exposed to the CSEC subject offerings throughout their first-third form years, with a Careers Day session held near the end of their third form year to curate their CSEC programs.
+The schools over a variety of subject offerings inclusive of the Humanities, Arts, and Sciences, which students pursue throughout their CSEC and CAPE years (fourth-sixth form).
+Wolmer’s Boys’ has been known for being the only all-boys school to consistently rank in Jamaica’s top ten high schools.
+The Girls' School is also placed highly in various sources and is considered one of the best all-girls schools in the country.

-School crest

-The Wolmer's Schools crest is a replica of the original School Seal from the 1700s and represents "The Sun of Learning bursting through the Cloud of Ignorance".